Who should take this course?

 leaders, to begin to take it more seriously as a potential force for

-1. Each MODULE FOLDER contains “Module Contents”, “Reference Reading
+1. Each module contains “Module Contents”, “Reference Reading

 Material”, and quiz questions for self-assessment.
 Readers are suggested